alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 Albert Einstein took a classical world and quantized it, creating a coherent picture that left out any mysterious substances.

-The picture that Einstein left us can be summarized as: light and matter are made of particles.
-So how can we make sense of all phenomena that are explained by waves?
-[Quantum mechanics](understanding-quantum-mechanics) would bring the answers.

-Einstein had a long and illustrious career in physics after 1915, and his many contributions would reinforce the pillars of the new physics that he pioneered.
-But we have enough for one article!
 We will soon continue our journey exploring quantum entropy.

 ### Acknowledgements